borkdlabs/hoppy_clock/README.md

 - ⏰ **Alarms**: up to 64, each either weekly (any set of weekdays) or monthly (a day of the month) at a chosen time.
-Every alarm has its own light look, sound, volume fade-in, and auto-quiet timeout.
+Every alarm has its own light look, sound, volume fade-in and auto-quiet timeout.
 - 💡 **Lamp**: the single button toggles a warm lamp look on/off, the "off" state can settle to a dim ambient rather than fully dark.
 - ✨ **Lights**: parametric looks (`solid` fade, `rainbow`, `sweep`, `breathe`)